mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

  - `application/efi`

-If the MIME type is not one of the above then the corresponding file extensions (`.iso`, `.img` and `.efi`) are used instead to identify the NBP file type.
+If the MIME type is not one of the above, then the corresponding file extensions (`.iso`, `.img` and `.efi`) are used instead to identify the NBP file type.